gostnort/FlightCheckPy/resources/technical_api_documentation.md

     Steps:
     1. Parse flight information from uploaded file
     2. Validate flight info matches current database
-    3. Use HBPRProcessor to parse all records (full and simple)
+    3. Use HbprProcessor to parse all records (full and simple)
     4. For each full record:
        - Check if HBNB exists in database
        - Compare content (strip whitespace for comparison)